jxom/cevoaustralia.github.io/_posts/2017-08-30-the-outage-that-stopped-all-development.markdown

 ---

- I want to share my experience when a major development outage occurred and how the leadership responded.
+I want to share my experience of when a major development outage occurred, and how the leadership responded.

 We were aggressively using AWS.
 Like most workplaces that are familiar with a datacenter operating model, cost accounting becomes a focus given the pay-per-hour operating expenditure pricing model of AWS.
 Generally, the first solution of arresting cost is to implement a solution that would turn off EC2 instances out of hours.
 This was our in-house 'stopinator' tool.